sourcegraph/about/handbook/engineering/testing.md

 # Testing

 This file documents how we test code at Sourcegraph.
-See [permissions](#permissions) for help on accessing our testing tools.

 ## Permissions